huddeldaddel/grab2web/README.md

 # Grab2Web

-Klickus was one of my hobby projects back on 2004.
+This was one of my hobby projects back on 2004.
 At that time I had to deal with Borland Delphi 6.0 and Microsoft Direct X for video capturing as part of my first job.
-The result is this little program.
+The result of my private learning efforts is this little program.
 It can grab images from a video source and upload them to a FTP server. grab2web runs in the background and can be reconfigured via a small icon in the system tray.

 Fun fact: Once I let the program run for several days to see if errors occurred in continuous operation.
 I unexpectedly took pictures of my landlord, who broke into my apartment.